eik-lib/website/docs/client_import_maps.md

 ## About import maps

 Import maps are an [emerging standard](https://github.com/WICG/import-maps) that allow control over what URLs get fetched by JavaScript import statements and import() expressions allowing "bare import specifiers", such as `import moment from "moment"`, to work in the browser (without a build step).
 By following this emerging standard, it will eventually be possible to use import maps in Eik apps without the need to support them during bundling.
-For now, however, it is necessary to use a plugin such as `rollup-plugin-eik-import-maps` when bundling to replace "bare imports" with values in import map files.
+For now, however, it is necessary to use a plugin such as `@eik/rollup-plugin` when bundling to replace "bare imports" with values in import map files.

 ## Example use cases